 Q: How does the work culture differ from home?

 A: Completely!
 There are no women working with you.
 There are break times for prayers.
 There is Ramadan with its special rules.
 You never know which of your colleagues will show up for work, as there are plenty of officially tolerated excuses that might prevent them from coming to work unexpectedly.
 But the main difference for me is the behaviour of most of the subordinates, mostly coming from the Far East.
-They are not used to say “no” or to respond in a constructive critical way even if they might know better.
-They never will say something other than “yes boss” – independent of whether they understood what you told them or not!
-If you do not act in consciousness of this underdog mentality, if you do not drill in to find out what they understood … you might think everything is ok. but the catastrophe will find its way … and do not expect that anybody comes back to you to inform you that his job is done and that he is waiting now for new orders …
+They are not used to saying “no” or responding in a constructively critical way even if they might know better.
+They will never say something other than “yes boss” – independent of whether they understood what you told them or not!
+If you do not act in consciousness of this underdog mentality, if you do not drill in to find out what they understood … you might think everything is okay.
+But the catastrophe will find its way … And do not expect that anybody comes back to you to inform you that his job is done and that he is waiting now for new orders …

 Family and children

 Q: Did a relocation company help you with your move to Saudi Arabia?

 A: We organised it ourselves, but the company covered the cost.

 Q: Did your spouse or partner have problems adjusting to their new home?

 A: In Jeddah, when we came over in 2009/2010 from Germany, it was quite easy.
 In the big compound, it was very easy to find friends.
 Here in Khobar I already pointed out what the issues might be.
 But it is getting better now!
 Inshallah!

 Q: Is there any other advice you like to offer new expat arrivals?